Do you suffer from one of the following conditions?

 Where you have provided us with your email address we will use this to send you information relating to your health and the services we provide.
 If you do not wish to receive communications by email please let us know.

-This practice is registered as a data controller and our registration can be viewed online in the public register at: http://ico.org.uk/what_we_cover/register_of_data_controllers
+We are registered as a Data Controller and our registration can be viewed online in the public register at: http://ico.org.uk/what_we_cover/register_of_data_controllers

 Data Protection Officer

 Should you have any data protection questions or concerns, please contact our Data Protection Officer at: firstname.lastname@example.org

 If you have concerns or are unhappy about any of our services, please contact the Practice Manager.

 For independent advice about data protection, privacy and data-sharing issues, you can contact:

 The Information Commissioner

 Further information about the way in which the NHS uses personal information and your rights in that respect can be found here: